Update!! Click here to see a full list of the best iPhone poker sites online.

 Since connection speed and lag is an issue to avoid when playing real-money poker, RDP might be the best choice.

-Setting Up Your PC
+Setting Up Your PC for Remote Poker

 The first thing you need to do is set up your home PC to be remotely controlled.
 The setup details will be different depending on if you're using RDP of VNC.